St. Thomas (Minnesota) Tommies women's basketball

 The St. Thomas Tommies women's basketball team represents the University of St. Thomas, located in Saint Paul, Minnesota, in NCAA Division I as a member of the Summit League.

-The Tommies made their NCAA Division I debut under then-seventeenth-year head coach Ruth Opatz Sinn for the 2021–22 season.
+The Tommies made their NCAA Division I debut under then-seventeenth-year head coach Ruth Sinn for the 2021–22 season.
 The team plays its games at Schoenecker Arena on its campus in St. Paul.